Significant Accounting Policies

 Trade receivables are carried at their estimated collectible amounts.
 Trade credit is generally extended on a short-term basis; thus, trade receivables do not bear interest.
 Trade accounts receivable are periodically evaluated for collectability based on past credit history with customers and their current financial condition.

 Allowance for Doubtful Accounts

 Any charges to the allowance for doubtful accounts on accounts receivable are charged to operations in amounts sufficient to maintain the allowance for uncollectible accounts at a level management believes is adequate to cover any probable losses.
 Management determines the adequacy of the allowance based on historical write-off percentages and the current status of accounts receivable.
 Accounts receivable are charged off against the allowance when collectability is determined to be permanently impaired.
-As of December 31, 2017 and 2016, allowance for doubtful accounts was $-0-.
+As of December 31, 2018, and 2017, allowance for doubtful accounts was $0 and $0, respectively.

 Inventories are stated at the lower of cost or market with cost being determined on a first-in, first-out (FIFO) basis.
 The Company writes down its inventory for estimated obsolescence or unmarketable inventory equal to the difference between the cost of inventory and the estimated market value based upon assumptions about future demand and market conditions.
 If actual market conditions are less favorable than those projected by management, additional inventory write-downs may be required.
 During the periods presented, there were no inventory write-downs.

 Cost of sales